Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 It is terrifying to contemplate.
 But it explains everything: why fear spreads faster than thought.
 Why manipulation works.
 Why so many default to reactivity over reflection.
 These patterns are not solely evidence of malevolence.
 They are evidence of neurological fragmentation.
 Of amygdala dominance.

-It is far less frightening to believe that people are consciously evil than to accept they are unconsciously traumatized and manipulated, because the former preserves the comforting myth of universal, rational agency.
+It is far less frightening to believe that people are consciously evil than to accept that they are unconsciously traumatized and manipulated, because the former preserves the comforting myth of universal, rational agency.
 The latter forces us to confront the fragility of our own minds.
 The unreliability of our perception.
 The uncomfortable truth that what we call “free will” may be emergent, dependent on the default settings of a brain we have never learned to fully regulate.
 But the question is no longer whether humans have agency.
 The question is:

 Do we fully understand how agency is formed?
 And why, for so many, it has never fully developed, or has been hijacked?

 This is the crux of it all.
 This is why understanding the evolutionary architecture of the brain is so urgent.
 Because evolution is not just about biology.
 It is about integration.
 The ego wants to believe that we are just better people than others.
-That we choose to be kind or moral or awake.
+That it should be easy to choose to be kind or moral or awake.
 But this, too, is a defense mechanism.
 If “they” are bad and “we” are good, the world stays simple.
 If “they” are sick, asleep, or neurologically fragmented — and we are simply more conscious — then the very ground of identity and morality becomes unstable.

 It forces us to ask the most destabilizing question of all: